provenance-io/docs/basics/anatomy-of-a-provenance-application.md

 External applications communicate with a `provenanced` node instance using `gRPC`.
 The `gRPC` layer of the `provenanced` application exposes the Provenance Blockchain modules to external applications.
 Thus, the core blockchain modules that implement the business logic of the blockchain, are available via the `gRPC` interface.

-Where the `gRPC` interface provides access to the Provenance Blockchain blockchain modules, the Event Manager dispatches blockchain transaction events.
+Where the `gRPC` interface provides access to the Provenance Blockchain modules, the Event Manager dispatches blockchain transaction events.
 External applications can subscribe to events like token or coin transfers, metadata updates, and governance proposals.

 Multiple Figure applications leverage the `gRPC` and Event Manager interfaces including: